ORNL-Fusion/ips-examples/GENRAY_stand_alone_examples/README.md

-# Genray Stand Alone IPS Examples
+# GENRAY Stand Alone IPS Examples

 These examples exercise the GENRAY ray tracing code within the IPS simulation system.
 They are set up to run without modification on the Cori computer at NERSC.
 The user only needs